-Let this dry out out and the job is done.
+Let this dry out and the job is done.

 And that’s it.
-Your fabric (clothing/carpet) should be completely nail polish free!
+Your fabric (clothing/carpet) should be completely nailed polish-free!

 To conclude, the best way to remove nail polish is with Pure Acetone.

-Alternatively, you can be proactive and get some Acetone now, just in case the day comes where you will need it!
+Alternatively, you can be proactive and get some Acetone now, just in case the day comes when you will need it!

 Looking for other removal tips?
 Check out my below guides for more!

 - How To Remove Nail Polish From Bed Sheets

 - How To Remove Fake Nails With Hot Water

 - How To Remove Acrylic Nails With Water

 - How To Remove Nail Polish From Fabric